 Can a person have double tax residency?duguech

-Double tax residency occurs when two countries consider the same person to be resident in their territory and, consequently, is subject to world income tax in both countries.
+Double tax residency ooccurs when two countries consider the same person to be resident in their territory and, consequently, subject to global income tax in both countries.

-From the legal point of view, double tax residency is an unusual and negative situation for the interests of individuals, companies and the countries themselves.
-Spain, like the majority of neighboring countries, follows the majority model and taxes based on the residence of natural persons.
+From the legal point of view, double tax residency is an unusual and negative situation for the interests of individuals, companies, and the countries themselves.
+Spain, like the majority of neighbouring countries, follows the majoritarian model and taxes based on the residence of natural persons.
 A person is considered a tax resident in Spain if:

-- He physically remains in Spanish territory for more than 183 days.
+- He or she physically remains in Spanish territory for more than 183 days.

-- If you have in Spain the main base of your work activities or economic interests directly or indirectly.
+- If he or she has the main base of your work activities or economic interests directly or indirectly in Spain.

 The 183-day period is calculated from the first day the taxpayer begins his tax activity in Spain.
 If the taxpayer made sporadic trips abroad, and declared the period of absence from the country, the Tax Agency would not take those absences into account and would continue to consider him a tax resident in Spain.

-For example, if a Spanish citizen carried out temporary or temporary jobs in India, the double taxation agreement between the two countries would judge where they should pay those jobs.
-This in order to avoid a situation of double tax residence in which both countries require the payment of taxes for the activities carried out.
+For example, if a Spanish citizen carried out temporary or short-term forms of employment in India, the double taxation agreement between the two countries would decide where they should pay taxes for those jobs.
+This is to avoid a situation of double tax residence in which both countries require the payment of taxes for the activities carried out.

-Legally, a foreign resident of another country of the European Union could not have a double tax residence, since the Spanish Tax Agency could ask him to declare his assets abroad as if it were a natural; with the same deductions and tax rights as the rest of Spanish citizens.
+Legally, a foreign resident of another country of the European Union could not have a double tax residence, since the Spanish Tax Agency could ask him to declare his or her assets abroad as if they were a citizen; with the same deductions and tax rights as the rest of Spanish citizens.
 You will be a tax resident in Spain, for all purposes.